A Lightweight Library for Energy-Based Joint-Embedding Predictive Architectures: Planning Algorithm

 \section{Planning Algorithm}

-We use Model Predictive Path Integral (MPPI) control~\citep{MPPI} for planning, a sampling-based optimization algorithm that uses importance sampling to iteratively refine action sequences.
-Unlike the Cross-Entropy Method (CEM) which fits a Gaussian to elite samples, MPPI weights all samples by their exponentiated costs, providing smoother gradient information and better exploration.
+We use MPPI control~\citep{MPPI} for planning, a sampling-based optimization algorithm that uses importance sampling to iteratively refine action sequences.
+Unlike the CEM which fits a Gaussian to elite samples, MPPI weights all samples by their exponentiated costs, providing smoother gradient information and better exploration.

-Given a trained encoder $f_\theta$, predictor $g_\phi$, and action encoder $q_\omega$, we minimize the planning energy $E_{\text{plan}}$ from Eq.~\eqref{eq:energy} over action sequences as described in Algorithm~\ref{algo:MPPI}.
+Given a trained encoder $f_\theta$, predictor $g_\phi$, and action encoder $q_\omega$, we minimize the planning energy $E_{\text{plan}}$ from Eq.~\eqref{eq:planning_energy} over action sequences as described in Algorithm~\ref{algo:MPPI}.

 The key differences from CEM are: (1) MPPI uses soft weighting via the exponential transform rather than hard elite selection for the update, (2) the temperature parameter $\tau$ controls the sharpness of the weight distribution, and (3) MPPI naturally handles multi-modal cost landscapes through its importance sampling formulation.
-In our implementation, we combine MPPI with elite selection: we first select the top $K$ trajectories, then apply exponential weighting only among these elites, which provides both the robustness of elite selection and the smooth gradients of importance weighting.
+In our implementation, we combine MPPI with elite selection: we first select the top $Q$ trajectories, then apply exponential weighting only among these elites, which provides both the robustness of elite selection and the smooth gradients of importance weighting.